angular-ui/ui-calendar/README.md

     <ui-calendar calendar-watch-event="extraEventSignature" ... >
     // will now watch for price

+### Adding new events issue

+When adding new events to the calendar they can disappear when switching months.
+To solve this add `stick: true` to the event object being added to the scope.

 ## Watching the displayed date range of the calendar

 There is no mechanism to $watch the displayed date range on the calendar due to the JQuery nature of fullCalendar.
 If you want